Wigner entropy conjecture and the interference formula in quantum phase space: Interference formula

 \section{Interference formula}

-In this section we give an overview of a formula relating a product of cross Wigner functions to a convolution of them.
-This identity, known as the interference formula, seems to have emerged in a signal-analysis context and, to our knowledge, has not been exploited in quantum optics.
-The interference formula has been first highlighted by Janssen \cite{Janssen1979-es, Hlawatsch1984-yx}.
+In this section, we present an identity that relates the product of two cross Wigner functions to the convolution of two others.
+This formula, known as the interference formula, appears to have originated in the context of signal analysis, but has, to the best of our knowledge, not been exploited in quantum optics.
+It was first highlighted by Janssen~\cite{Janssen1979-es, Hlawatsch1984-yx}.

 In what follows, we deal with operators of the type $\ket{\psi}\bra{\varphi}$, which are sometimes called interference or transition terms between the pure states $\ket{\psi}$ and $\ket{\varphi}$ (they appear when expressing the density operator for the superposition state $\ket{\psi}+\ket{\varphi}$).
 These operators $\ket{\psi}\bra{\varphi}$ are non-Hermitian as soon as $\ket{\psi}\neq\ket{\varphi}$ and have trace $\Tr[\ket{\psi}\bra{\varphi}]=\bra{\varphi}\ket{\psi}$.
 We denote their Weyl transform as